 Having your staff involved in the planning process will not only boost morale, but also create excitement for your event.
 There’s no better spokesperson for a manufacturer than those that are on the factory floor each day with a hand in the important work being done.
 Employee enthusiasm about your company, the work they do and the positive impact it has on your community will carry over to your attendees.
 People networking is like social media only without the media.
 It’s people being social and connecting with other people.

-With manufacturing predicted as in 2018, there’s no better time to connect with the national MFG Day movement across all your social channels.
+With manufacturing predicted as one of the four industries that will dominate social media in 2018, there’s no better time to connect with the national MFG Day movement across all your social channels.
 Including the hashtag #MFGDay18 in your relevant posts helps reach a broader audience that may not know about your event otherwise.
 Sharing content from @MfgDay on Twitter and Facebook, @mfgday on Instagram and Manufacturing Day on LinkedIn also provides you with material to keep your audience engaged like stats on why Manufacturing Day is important.

 Manufacturing Day doesn’t have to be limited to only one day, but it’s still key to develop your schedule by featuring the most worthwhile events.
 Before the day comes, take time to understand what your audience is looking for and what will excite them the most.
-The is a great place to start.
+The Manufacturing Day by the Numbers infographic is a great place to start.
 By taking steps that will contribute to the success of your Manufacturing Day event, you can make this Manufacturing Day the best yet!

 If you’ve participated in prior year’s Manufacturing Day events, your insight could be beneficial to manufacturers and students who are getting involved for the first time.
 Add a comment to answer any one of the questions below: